Oro Valley, Arizona: Law and government

-The current Acting Town Manager is Mr. Chris Cornelison, who took over the position in 2022 after previous town manager Mary Jacobs resigned.
+The current acting town manager is Mr. Chris Cornelison who took over the position in 2022 after Mary Jacobs resigned.
 The town manager's office provides executive-level leadership for the community by planning and directing town services.
-Communications, including Constituent Services, and Economic Development, are under the town manager's department.
+Communications, including Constituent Services, and Economic Development are under the town manager's department.

-The legal services director, Mr. Tobin Sidles, is appointed by the town manager to act as the chief legal advisor to the mayor and council, boards and commissions, the town manager and all town departments.
+The legal services director, Mr. Tobin Sidles, is appointed by the town manager to act as the chief legal advisor to the mayor and council, boards and commissions, the town manager, and all town departments.

 The town magistrate is the Honorable James Hazel.

-The primary law enforcement agency in the town is the Oro Valley Police Department, headed by Chief of Police Kara M. Riley.
-As of 2014, the OVPD employed 100 sworn police officers, or 2.43 officers per 1,000 citizens.
-In 2022, Oro Valley ranked #1 safest place to live in the State of Arizona based upon FBI crime statistics.
-It also ranked #1 every year from 2001 through 2006 for the lowest levels of both violent crime and property crime, among cities with populations of 5,000+.
+The primary law enforcement agency in the town is the Oro Valley Police Department (OVPD) headed by Chief of Police Kara M. Riley.
+As of 2014, the OVPD employed 100 sworn police officers with a ratio of 2.43 officers per 1,000 citizens.
+In 2022, Oro Valley was ranked the safest place to live in Arizona based upon FBI crime statistics.
+It also ranked first every year from 2001 through 2006 for the lowest levels of violent crime and property crime among cities with populations of 5,000 or more.
 The OVPD has received national recognition for being one of only a few communities in the country where police officers are present at every public school and some private schools.
-The OVPD holds many community events on a monthly basis, such as the Dispose-A-Med program where citizens can dispose of unused or expired prescription medications, the Shred-A-Thon where citizens can securely dispose of sensitive documents and records, Digital Child Identification which provides parents with a "biographical docket" of their child's information, the Citizen's Police Academy to increase the public knowledge of the Oro Valley Police Department, and the Darkhouse program where homeowners can request that police members check their vacant residences while they are out of town.
+The OVPD holds many community events on a monthly basis such as the Dispose-A-Med program where citizens can dispose of unused or expired prescription medications, the Shred-A-Thon where citizens can securely dispose of sensitive documents and records, Digital Child Identification which provides parents with a "biographical docket" of their child's information, a citizen's police academy to increase the public knowledge of the OVPD, and the Darkhouse program where homeowners can request police monitoring of their vacant residences while they are out of town.

-Fire protection and emergency medical service for the town is now entirely provided by the Golder Ranch Fire District.
+Fire protection and emergency medical services for the town is provided by the Golder Ranch Fire District (GRFD).
 As of 2017, the GRFD covered a total of 241 square miles and employed 152 personnel with ten stations.

-The town is in Arizona's 1st Congressional District, served by Representative Tom O'Halleran, a Democrat and Arizona's 11th State Legislative District, served by Representatives Mark Finchem and Vince Leach and Senator Steve Smith, all Republicans.
+The town is located in Arizona's 1st congressional district, represented by Representative Tom O'Halleran, a Democrat, and Arizona's 11th state legislative district, represented by Representatives Mark Finchem and Vince Leach and Senator Steve Smith, all Republicans.